DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ## [1] "3" "6" "3" "6" "3" "6"
 ```

+Question 19.
 How about if you coerce day into numeric?

 ```r
 as.numeric(day)